KEY POINTS

 The good news is your installer may have a copy of the tier report they’re referencing, which you can ask to see.
 If they don’t, you can dig deeper with questions about the manufacturer’s service team, experience and reputation.

 To ensure you’re getting the best possible service and installation, choose a trusted solar installer.
-Visit our Solar Installer ratings page to see how businesses rank on customer service, solar system performance, installation process, durability and set-up costs.
+Visit our Solar Installer ratings page to see how businesses rank on a variety of key factors.

 Share this article